🎁 Click for the best Holiday deals or Our Gift List

 I doubt that I would have tried OMAD had I not already been completely fat adapted.

-12. Morning Electrolytes
+12. Morning electrolytes

 Popular among athletes, regular fasters also need additional electrolytes.